Final exams and grades

-The Kansas State University College of Agriculture has selected 24 students to serve as ambassadors.
-The ambassadors help recruit prospective students and share their own K-State stories.
+The Kansas State University College of Agriculture has selected 24 students to serve as ambassadors to help recruit prospective students and share their own K-State stories.
 They will assist with more than 650 prospective student visits and represent the college and university at events throughout the year.

-Before being selected as a part of the 60-member ambassador organization, the students had to pass the College of Agriculture training program, an eight-week course teaching students about the college's departments and programs.
-After completion, candidates went through a competitive application process.
-Each submitted an application, interviewed with faculty and current ambassadors, and presented on three words they would use to describe the College of Agriculture.
+Before being selected as a part of the 60-member ambassador organization, the students had to pass an eight-week course about the college's departments and programs, apply, and be interviewed.

 Congratulations to the Communications and Agricultural Education students chosen: